noris-network/koris/CONTRIBUTING.rst

 Now one can installs packages in the new environment using the new environment ``pip`` installer::

-   $ which pip
+   $ which pip3
-   <path-to-the-new-env>/bin/pip
+   <path-to-the-new-env>/bin/pip3

-Using ``pip`` in a virtual environment still requires one to document which packages are needed for a certain Python software to work.
+Using ``pip3`` in a virtual environment still requires one to document which packages are needed for a certain Python software to work.
 By convention these dependencies are documented in ``requirements.txt``.
 This file contains everything needed to run the software after installation.
 By convention also,